April Tacey wins again at Virtual Tour de France

 Image credit: Eurosport

-July 12 (Reuters) - Britain's April Tacey claimed her second stage victory of the virtual Tour de France on Sunday, while Canadian Freddy Ovett edged a sprint finish in the men's race.
+Britain's April Tacey claimed her second stage victory of the virtual Tour de France on Sunday, while Freddy Ovett edged a sprint finish in the men's race.

 Dropps rider Tacey, 19, timed her sprint to perfection to get past Anna Henderson (Sunweb) and Lauren Stephens (Tibco-Silicon Valley Bank) on the line.